pikatchu/closedsource/book/0018-beauty_of_numbers.md

 Leo slowly shook his head.

 "Exactly," Mr. Lee said, satisfied.
 "Because they are not ours.
 They belong to the universe.
 You and I, we were born into a world shaped by machines, rules, history.
 But numbers?
-They don’t belong to anyone.
+They don't belong to anyone.
 No one owns them.
 No one controls them.
 They simply are."

 Leo let the words sink in.